Skip to main content

 Which is Better, MA or MS?

-Infographic with the text MA vs MS and images depicting each degree
+Infographic with the text MA vs MS and images depicting each degree.

 There is no one master's program that is better than the other.
 It all depends on your field of study and the career you hope to advance in.
 The main difference between an MA and MS degree is while an MS degree focuses on more technical fields, like business and STEM, an MA degree focuses on the arts and humanities.

-Your interests and goals will be the best indicator of what degree you should choose.
-For example, if your goal is to understand business better, you would want to pursue an MS in Business Analytics.
-It can give you a more technical and hands-on approach to analyzing data and creating clear-cut data visuals with industry-standard tools.
+Your interests and goals will be the best indicator of what master's degree to get.
+For example, if you want to know what you can learn from data and make data-driven decisions, you might pursue an MS in Data Analytics.
+This degree can give you a more technical and hands-on approach to analyzing data and creating clear-cut data visuals with industry-standard tools.

 The master's degree info you need #shorts